 And don’t worry, indoor beehives are designed for safety.
-Still, if you or a member of your family are allergic to bee sting then it’s probably not a good idea.
+Still, if you or a member of your family are allergic to a bees sting then it’s probably not a good idea.

 One thing to keep in mind is that the law varies from State to State regarding beekeeping so check your local regulations carefully.

-After doing my in-depth research I decided that an indoor hive was perfect for me.
+After doing my in-depth research I decided that an indoor bee hive was perfect for me.

 That’s when I discovered the BEEcosystem.